Do’s & Don’ts of Re-publishing Content on Medium or LinkedIn

 No matter where you’re publishing your article, whether it’s on your blog, on Medium or LinkedIn or even on an influencer’s site, it’s important to optimize your article for search engines and to include links to other content on your website.

-Linking to relevant articles or premium offers on your website will not help boost the authority of those pages, but also help drive traffic and possibly new leads
+Linking to relevant articles or premium offers on your website will not only help boost the authority of those pages, but also help drive traffic and possibly new leads

 Even if you follow all of the best practices mentioned above, there still could be some risk to re-publishing your content.